S-Dey/Udacity-Item-Catalog-Project/README.md

 - The latest version of Python 3.6.x is installed.
 In the vagrant machine, you may find Python 3.5.x installed by default.
 To install Python 3.6.x, follow [this answer](https://askubuntu.com/a/865569/571299).
 To invoke Python 3.6, type `python3.6` instead of `python3`.

 ## Known Issue
-This app might show an empty name if you sign in with a custom-domain-based Google account.
-For instance, if you use a Google account `johndoe@company.com`, this app might show an empty name.
+This app might show an empty username if you sign in with a custom-domain-based Google account.
+For instance, if you use a Google account `johndoe@company.com`, this app might show an empty username.
 So, make sure to use an email with `gmail.com` domain only for best experience.

 ## Help and Support
 In case you run into any trouble, create an issue on GitHub.
 I will make sure to look into it as soon as possible.